 How to make Olive Tapenade

-It’s actually very easy to make.
-In your blender add the chopped garlic, pitted black olives and anchovy (I only added one but if you like a strong taste two won’t hurt).
+In a blender or food processor add the chopped garlic, pitted black olives, anchovy (I only added one but if you like a strong taste two won’t hurt) and some capers if desired.

 Storing Black Olive Tapenade last?